Eufranio Eriguel: Town Plaza commercialization and other events

 During his term as Mayor, Eriguel was involved in the construction of a commercial building within the premises of the town plaza —a redevelopment which the Supreme Court later ruled to be "irregular" in the "Land Bank of the Philippines v.
 Cacayuran" ruling.
 The decision "penalizes abusive municipal officials" even beyond their terms, and is considered a landmark case in Philippine jurisprudence.
-However, the court later granted a motion for reconsideration regarding the case on May 15, 2015, because the Municipality of Agoo had not been impleaded in the original case.
+However, the court later granted a motion for reconsideration regarding the case on May 15, 2015, because the Municipality of Agoo had not been implicated in the original case.

-Another redevelopment which took place was the partial conversion of the Museo de Iloko into a franchise of fastfood giant Chowking.
+Another redevelopment which took place was the partial conversion of the Museo de Iloko into a franchise of fast food giant Chowking.
 The Don Eufemio F. Eriguel Memorial National High School, named after Eriguel's father, was also established during his term.

 Eriguel was succeeded by his wife Sandra as Mayor in 2007.
 Eriguel was then appointed as an adviser to the provincial government of La Union for municipal affairs—a post he held until June 30, 2010.